-240 2.2.1 Wind farm power ML model
+2.2.1 Wind farm power ML model

-The core ML model proposed in this paper predicts the wind farm power based solely on measurement data from conventional turbine instrumentation.
+230 The core ML model proposed in this paper predicts the wind farm power based solely on measurement data from conventional turbine instrumentation.
 This type of data is usually available to any wind farm operator.
 Each of the input features of the model has a direct (physical) influence on the power production of the wind farm.

 As it takes typically several minutes up to half an hour for the wind to cross a complete wind farm (depending on the wind speed and size of the farm), the wind and wake characteristics at time $t_i$ across the farm do not only depend on the wind inflow at time $t_i$ , but also on the evolution of the wind inflow between $t_i$ and $t_i - T$ (with T = 30 minutes).
 Also control actions from the farm power controller and the quantity of stopped turbines in the past may have an influence on the spatial wind and wake profile across the farm.
 In contrast, some input parameters have an immediate discontinuous impact on the farm power production, independent of their historical values.
-For example, a farm power controller can reduce quasi-instantaneously (i.e. with a response time smaller than or similar to one 1-minute time step) the power of all turbines across the wind farm.
+For example, a farm power controller can reduce instantaneously the power of all turbines across the wind farm.
 Therefore, the proposed model is composed of two separate parts.
 For each input parameter that influences the wind and wake profile across the farm in a continuous way, a sequence of historic values is passed to a convolution branch.
 The outputs of these convolution branches are then passed to a feed-forward neural network, together with the input parameters that have (only) an immediate impact on the wind farm power production.

 The structure of the proposed farm power model is shown in Figure 2.
 K separate convolution branches consist of two 1D convolutional layers.
-The outputs of these K branches are passed, together with L additional input features, through a flattening and dropout layer, to a feed-forward regression neural network composed of three dense layers, each followed by a dropout layer.
-Each convolution layer has 8 convolution filters ( $c_1 = c_2 = 8$ ) with a kernel size of 3, a stride of 1 and no padding.
-The fully connected dense layers have respectively 128 (n1), 256 (n2) and 256 (n3) units with a rectified linear (ReLU) activation function.
+The outputs of these K branches are passed, together with L additional input features, through a dropout layer, to a feed-forward regression neural network composed of three dense layers, each followed by a dropout layer.
+Each convolution layer has 8 kernels with a kernel size of 3, a stride of 1 and no padding.
+The fully connected dense layers have respectively 128, 256 and 256 units with a rectified linear activation function.